-The CyberAiR unit is housed in a steel frame type cabinet and is rated for indoor use.
-The cabinet is coated with a durable powder coat finish to protect against corrosion.
-Hinged doors are located on the front of the cabinet.
-The doors may be removed for easy access to all internal components.
-Operator controls are conveniently located at the front of the cabinet.
-CyberAiR systems are available with upflow or downflow air discharge pattern.
-Cabinet sizes vary according to system capacity.
+The Compact CWE unit is housed in a steel frame type cabinet and is rated for indoor use.
+The cabinet is coated with a powder coat finish to protect against corrosion.
+Hinged doors are located in the front of the cabinet for easy access to all components.
+Operator controls are conveniently located on the front of the cabinet.